BryanHogan/bryanhogan/src/pages/portfolio.md

 heading: Bryan Hogan's Portfolio
 ---

 I'm Bryan Hogan, a developer and designer.
-I work across product design, (web) development, and UX research, on both self-initiated products and freelance client work.
+Majored in a combination of technology, design, and business.
+Now taking digital experiences from 0 to 1.

-Currently open to freelance projects and full-time roles.
-Reach me at [bryan@bryanhogan.com](mailto:bryan@bryanhogan.com) or via my [socials](/socials).
+Currently open to full-time roles and freelance projects.
+Reach me at [bryan@bryanhogan.com](mailto:bryan@bryanhogan.com) or via my [socials](/socials) such as [LinkedIn](https://www.linkedin.com/in/bryanhoganme/).

 ## DailySelfTrack